link love 121109

 For the ZX Brits: 25 Years of Crash.

-Filed under MLP, arcade, nostalgia, video games | Comment (0)Pinball Hall of Fame’s new home.
+Filed under arcade, MLP, nostalgia, video games | Comment (0)Pinball Hall of Fame’s new home.

 On Tuesday, November 3rd, Tim Arnold’s Pinball Hall of Fame reopened in its permanent location, a 10,000 sq ft former tile store across from the Liberace Museum here in Las Vegas.